 Also on CJ3B.info, see Bantam Heritage Jeep Festival, 2011 where a new Guinness record was set.

-Return to Jeeps in Colombia or the Index of Unusual Photos on CJ3B.info.
+Return to Jeeps in Colombia or see more Willys Event Reports on CJ3B.info.

 Visit CJ3B.info on Facebook.